 Plus, they’re so easy – just marinade for 15-20 minutes and grill for 2-3 minutes a side.
 Whip up some Jalapeño Corn Salad or Broccoli Salad with Bacon and Grapes and boom – dinner is served.
 So effortless and just so tasty!
 I think you’re gonna love them!

-Annd if you’re one of those people who doesn’t really share my affinity for grilling, or maybe it’s been raining for the last three weeks - never fear you can always sauté these shrimp in a skillet on the stove.
-You gotta love options people!
+Annd if you’re one of those people who doesn’t really share my affinity for grilling, don't have one, or maybe it’s been raining for the last three weeks - never fear you can always sauté these shrimp in a skillet on the stovetop or cook in the air fryer.

-Just 15-20 minutes in the sauce and these shrimpies are good to go and ready for the grill.
+Just fold in the shrimp and let marinade for 5-20 minutes in the sauce and they will be ready for the grill.

-- For this recipe I used medium size 26/30 shrimp (which means at this size there are 26-30 shrimp in a pound.)
+- For this recipe, I used medium-size 26/30 shrimp (which means at this size there are 26-30 shrimp in a pound.)
 So, to ensure they didn’t fall through the grill grates I skewered them on metal skewers.
-You can also use wooden skewers, just be sure to soak them in water for a few hours before using so they don’t catch on fire.
+You can also use wooden skewers, just be sure to soak them in water for a few hours before using them so they don’t catch on fire.

 - You could also use a grill basket instead of skewering… this is a good option when you’re in a hurry and want to cut down on prep time.

 - Shrimp should be grilled hot and fast.
 Make sure your grill comes up to high and then grill the shrimp 2-3 minutes a side.
-When the shrimp turn an opaque pinkish color on both sides, they are cooked.
+The shrimp are cooked when they turn an opaque pinkish color on both sides.

 Once they’re grilled it’s time to serve them up.